-‘Teen Mom OG’ Trailer: Catch Up With Amber, Catelynn, Maci And Farrah [Video]
+‘Teen Mom OG’ Trailer: Catch Up With Amber, Catelynn, Maci, And Farrah [Video]

-Ahead of next month’s premiere, MTV shared the second of two clips and in it, Amber Portwood, Catelynn Lowell, Maci Bookout and Farrah Abraham are seen.
+Ahead of next month’s premiere, MTV shared the second of two clips and in it, Amber Portwood, Catelynn Lowell, Maci Bookout, and Farrah Abraham are seen.

 “[The Teen Mom OG cast is] continuing to document their eventful journeys in front of the MTV cameras.
 From fresh purchases (new houses and special presents) to major milestones (an engagement and a ribbon-cutting at a business opening), there is no shortage of celebration,” MTV News revealed to readers on March 20.